 Sandy Cowen has always been a big thinker and an inspiration to others over the years.
-She was the first woman to own a full-service advertising/public relations agency in Arizona and in that role broke many barriers, won countless awards and set a number of standards.
-She harnessed her “strategic positioning” expertise in that field to become a national and international consultant for major corporations facing challenging markets.
+She was the first woman to own a full-service advertising agency in Arizona and in that role broke many barriers, won countless awards and set an example for others.
+Later, she harnessed her “strategic positioning” expertise to become a national and international consultant for major corporations facing challenging markets.

-As a volunteer, she helped found and was the programmatic architect for the largest and most comprehensive women’s resource center in the country that quickly accommodated 30,000 client visits a year and funded a research study that changed the way Arizona’s first responders and the interfaith community deal with domestic violence.
+As a volunteer, she helped found and was the programmatic architect for the largest and most comprehensive women’s resource center in the country that quickly accommodated 30,000 client visits a year.
+She also launched a research study that changed the way Arizona’s first responders and the interfaith community deal with domestic violence.

-She served in leadership positions as a member of the Board of Directors of both nonprofit and for-profit companies.
-Sandy was appointed to boards and commissions by three governors and two mayors; is a member of MENSA, the organization for individuals with an IQ in the top 2%; and belongs to two distinctive “by invitation” organizations for women of achievement – one in Arizona and the International Women’s Forum, which is worldwide.
+She served in leadership positions on the Board of Directors of both nonprofit and for-profit companies.
+Sandy was appointed to commissions and boards by three governors and three mayors; is a member of MENSA, the organization for individuals with an IQ in the top 2%; and belongs to two distinctive “by invitation” organizations for women of achievement – one in Arizona and the International Women’s Forum, which is worldwide.

-Today, not looking anywhere near her 73 years, Sandy Cowen is a role model for others, teaching them that answers always exist somewhere and that each of us can take charge of our healing and health in a way that can be fascinating and exhilarating.
+Today, not looking anywhere near her 76-years, Sandy Cowen is a role model of resilience.
+She teaches others that answers always exist and that each of us can take charge of our lives in ways that can be fascinating and exhilarating.
 Sandy continues to be an inspiration and empower those around her.

 She is the mother of one son, Jon, now living on the "other side", and a very proud Grammy to Charlie, Jack and Lucy, living in Phoenix.
 She also resides in Arizona.